 The Star of Cottonland (綿の国星 — Wata no Kuni Hoshi) is a shoujo manga by Yumiko Ōshima that ran in LaLa from 1978 to 1987.
-It was adapted in 1984 into an anime movie by Shinichi Tsuji.
+It was adapted to an anime movie by Shinichi Tsuji in 1984.

 Chibi-Neko is not a human girl with cat ears and a tail.
 She's a normal kitten, but she wants to be human and imagines herself as such.
 She is never shown as a cat, only as a toddler girl with long beautiful hair and a frilly dress.
 And cat ears and a tail.

 The story is about her adoption into a human family and her struggles with her identity as a cat.
 If you don't want anything that deep, it's also a Ridiculously Cute Critter story.
 Think of Chi's Sweet Home with a big dollop of surreality.

 - Become a Real Boy: Chibi-Neko is a cat who wants to become human so much that she envisions herself as a Cat Girl, and is never shown as a real cat.
 Unfortunately, it's a Tragic Dream for her since Raphael tells her outright that it's impossible.

 - Cat Girl: Chibi-Neko is one of the earliest known examples, and is widely considered to be the Trope Codifier.
 While she's actually just a regular cat, she wants to become human so much that she envisions herself as a human girl with a cat's ears and tail.

 - Cram School: Tokio failed his university entrance exams.
 He's supposed to attend prep school, but he skips without his parents knowing.